Anzac-class frigate: Planned replacement

 The RAN plans to begin removing their Anzacs from service from 2024 onwards.
 To replace them, there were plans to build of new frigates under the SEA 5000 acquisition project.
 The frigates have been predicted to have a displacement of up to 7000 t, and although they will be primarily oriented towards anti-submarine warfare, they are expected to be capable of also operating against air, sea-surface, and land targets.
 Originally eight vessels were planned, but by August 2015, the number of planned ships had increased to nine, with an estimated cost of $20 billion.
 Construction was predicted to commence in 2020.
 The Abbott government promised that the two-decade construction project will be headquartered in South Australia, with shipbuilding divided between ASC Pty Ltd in South Australia and BAE Systems' Williamstown Dockyard in Victoria.

 On 18 April 2016, Prime Minister Malcolm Turnbull (Abbott's successor) confirmed that BAE Systems' Type 26 frigate, Fincantieri's FREMM frigate and a re-designed F-100-class frigate designed by Navantia had been shortlisted to replace the ANZAC-class in Australia.
 The Prime Minister confirmed that any frigate will be built in Adelaide and incorporate an Australian CEA phased array radar.
 The program is estimated to be worth $35 billion.
 In June 2018 it was confirmed that BAE Systems's Type 26 frigate had won the SEA5000 competition, with the in-service date for the new vessels being set for 2027.

 The New Zealand Defence Capability Plan 2019 states that the RNZN's Anzacs will be replaced in the mid-2030s by "modern surface combatants relevant to New Zealand's prevailing strategic environment".

 In February 2024 it was announced that HMAS Anzac was due to decommission in 2024, the first of her class, to free up funding for a future enlargement of the RAN.
-Her sister ship, Arunta, is scheduled to be decommissioned in 2026 while the remainder of the class would receive no more major upgrades.
+Her sister ship, Arunta, was scheduled to be decommissioned in 2026 while the remainder of the class would receive no more major upgrades.